tonyjunkes/pdfservices-java-sdk-cfml-samples/README.md

 #### Merge Document to DOCX with Fragments

-The sample class MergeDocumentToDOCX merges the Word based document template with the input JSON data and fragments JSON to generate the output document in the DOCX format.
+The sample CFC MergeDocumentToDOCX merges the Word based document template with the input JSON data and fragments JSON to generate the output document in the DOCX format.

 Browser: